sjw007s/Deep-Learning-with-Zero-Initialization-Revisiting-Symmetry-Breaking-and-Gradient-Flow/README.md

 Contact: sjw007s@korea.ac.kr

 📢📢📢
-Seeking PhD positions and industry opportunities — email me.
+A. Seeking PhD positions and industry opportunities — email me.
+B. Understanding the information flow between operations during forward and backward propagation is not exclusive knowledge—it’s something anyone can learn.
+However, some researchers may be unfamiliar with it.
+I’m open to helping others when possible and would gladly consider any opportunities.
+Feel free to reach out.
 📢📢📢

 ---